Associate Professor, Education Policy, Organization and Leadership

 Hale, J. (2011).
 “The Student as a Force for Social Change”: The Mississippi Freedom Schools and Student Engagement.
 Journal of African American History, 96(3), 325-347. link >

-Intro Tchg in a Diverse Societ (CI 401) Orients the student to ways in which English, Mathematics, Science, Social Studies or Computer Science is learned in school settings.
+CI 401: Introductory Teaching in a Diverse Society (CI 401) Orients the student to ways in which English, Mathematics, Science, Social Studies or Computer Science is learned in school settings.
 Integrates an introduction to the use of technology as both a tool and a context for teaching and learning.
 As participants in a series of learning activities, students will reflect on the teaching and learning of English, Mathematics, Science, Social Studies or Computer Science from an inquiry oriented perspective.
 Coursework is integrated with a school field experience to connect theory with practice in an examination of research and current trends.
-Section T: Reserved for students in Social Studies Education

-Tchg Diverse High School Stu (CI 403) Examines the curriculum and philosophy of teaching students in high school grades.
+CI 403: Teaching a Diverse High School Student Population (CI 403) Examines the curriculum and philosophy of teaching students in high school grades.
 Students will focus on a number of related topics including teaching a diverse student population, including all students in instruction, using technology for teaching high school English, Mathematics, Science, and Social Studies and alternative means of assessing students' learning.
 Seminar content will be integrated with coursework in instructional technology, assessment, and special education with high school students.
 Coursework is integrated with a high school field experience.
-Students in Social Studies Education only.